ci1xgk/Fellowship_Webpage/Merewether1-1.md

 # Parameter file (`.par`)

 This file contains the information necessary to run the simulation including file names and locations and the main model and run control parameters.
 The following general    principles apply:
-   * All items in the file are case sensitive.
    * Items not recognised are ignored rather than generating an error message.
    * The code expects one item per line only.
    * If a keyword does not appear the model uses the default value specified in the code and (usually) does not generate an error message.